Chicken Noodle Soup is easy to make from scratch with few ingredients.

 Chicken (of course), along with carrots, celery, onions, noodles, and fresh herbs are slow-cooked to savory goodness.

-- BROTH: The whole chicken with some vegetables makes a flavorful broth (and I leave the skin on the onion for color).
-Strain the broth well through cheesecloth and discard the veggies (they become too mushy to add to the soup, but I usually snack on them anyhow because they have lots of flavor).
+Homemade: Simmering a whole chicken with some vegetables, seasonings, and water makes a flavorful broth (and I leave the skin on the onion for color).
+Strain the broth well through cheesecloth and discard the veggies as they become too mushy to add to the soup (I usually snack on them anyhow because they have lots of flavor).
 If you don’t have a whole chicken, use 8 bone-in chicken thighs.

-VEGETABLES Onion adds flavor while carrots and celery are traditional additions.
+VEGETABLES Onion adds flavor while carrots and celery ribs are traditional additions.
 Any kind of vegetables can be added and frozen vegetables work well too.
 A few cloves garlic, some diced potatoes, spinach, or other favorites can be added.

-First of all, it is super easy and since this recipe uses a whole chicken it’s incredibly flavorful.
+It is super easy to make homemade broth and since this recipe uses a whole chicken it’s incredibly flavorful.
 Boiled chicken may not sound special but I can assure you it is one of life’s simple pleasures.